 Calhoun students who are enrolled in at least one course after the drop/add period ends each semester and who have at least a 3.5 cumulative GPA and have completed at least 12 semester hours creditable toward a two-year degree are invited to join the Sigma Lambda Chapter of PhiTheta Kappa, the International Honor Society of two- year colleges.
 Members must maintain at least a 3.0 cumulative GPA to retain membership.
 Phi Theta Kappa members may qualify for numerous scholarships to four-year colleges and universities throughout the United States.
-Phi Theta Kappa members are authorized to wear the prestigious gold membership pin after induction, and the distinctive gold tassel, honors stole and double honor cords at the Calhoun graduation ceremony.
+Phi Theta Kappa members are authorized to wear the prestigious gold membership pin after induction, distinctive gold tassel, PTK honors stole and double honor cords at the Calhoun graduation ceremony.
 A graduating member will have the PhiTheta Kappa gold seal affixed to the awarded degree.
 The academic transcript of a member displays the Phi Theta Kappa designation.
 Membership in the organization is considered to be an asset on an employment resume.

 Sigma Kappa Delta

 Sigma Kappa Delta is the English Honor Society for two-year colleges.
 Sigma Kappa Delta national headquarters is located at Calhoun Community College.
 The society strives to:

 - Confer distinction for high achievement in English Language and Literature in undergraduate studies;